Bangladesh Journal of Pharmacology

 The Bangladesh Journal of Pharmacology is a quarterly peer-reviewed scientific journal published by the Bangladesh Pharmacological Society.
-The journal covers research on regulatory mechanisms that affect drug development and utilization, and medical education.
+The journal publishes papers on the studies of plant extracts or drugs on pharmacological effects using lab animals, human cell lines, and microbes.
 Video component of the methodology is also added.
 The editor-in-chief is Mir Misbahuddin MBBS, PhD.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 1.143.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 1.6.